momade02/seminar_atam/README.md

 ## Running the notebook

 Python 3.12.
-No pinned environment is committed; install current versions:
+Install current versions:

 ```bash
 pip install numpy pandas scipy statsmodels arch torch matplotlib seaborn
 jupyter lab code_notebook.ipynb
 ```

-Run **top to bottom** — cells share state (`features`, `res_pre`, the `alpha_to_col_*` dicts) and the later sections will fail on a cold kernel. `data_eur_stoxx_50.csv` is read by relative path, so start Jupyter from the repository root.
+Run **top to bottom**. `data_eur_stoxx_50.csv` is read by relative path, so start Jupyter from the repository root.

 Seeds are fixed at 42 for NumPy and PyTorch, with cuDNN determinism enabled when CUDA is available.
 The DQN search is the slow step: 12 configurations × 4 CV folds × 3 α levels = 144 training runs plus 3 final fits.
 CPU is sufficient for a one-dimensional input.

-The notebook writes no files — figures and tables render inline, and the committed outputs are the record of the reported results.

 ## Notes and limitations

 **Stated in the paper.** One index, one-day horizon, one volatility specification, a one-dimensional state, and a modest hyperparameter search.
-These are design choices rather than oversights: constraining the DQN to the same information set as the benchmark is what makes the comparison a test of the *mapping layer* instead of the information set.
-The paper notes explicitly that this limits the DQN's potential.
+These are design choices: constraining the DQN to the same information set as the benchmark is what makes the comparison a test of the mapping layer.
+I note explicitly that this limits the DQN's potential.

-**Not addressed.** Expected Shortfall is evaluated only through realized-shortfall proxies, not a formal ES backtest — a gap given that the regulatory motivation in the introduction is the FRTB shift from VaR to ES.
+**Not addressed.** Expected Shortfall is evaluated only through realized-shortfall proxies, not a formal ES backtest.
+This is a gap given that the regulatory motivation in the introduction is the FRTB shift from VaR to ES.
 Longer horizons, multiple indices, and a rolling-refit volatility engine are all left open.

-**Reproducibility gaps.** No `requirements.txt` or lockfile, so package versions are not pinned.
-Nothing is serialised — no saved figures, fitted models or forecast series — so every number in the paper requires a full rerun to regenerate.
-Determinism holds for a clean top-to-bottom execution; re-running individual training cells out of order advances the RNG state and shifts results.

 ## Key references

-- Chronopoulos, I., Raftapostolos, A. & Kapetanios, G. (2023).
-Forecasting Value-at-Risk using deep neural network quantile regression. *Journal of Financial Econometrics*, 22(3), 636–669.
-- Nelson, D. B. (1991).
-Conditional heteroskedasticity in asset returns: A new approach. *Econometrica*, 59(2), 347–370.
-- Hansen, B. E. (1994).
-Autoregressive conditional density estimation. *International Economic Review*, 35(3), 705–730.
-- Barone-Adesi, G., Giannopoulos, K. & Vosper, L. (1999).
-VaR without correlations for portfolios of derivative securities. *Journal of Futures Markets*, 19(5), 583–602.
-- Chernozhukov, V., Fernández-Val, I. & Galichon, A. (2010).
-Quantile and probability curves without crossing. *Econometrica*, 78(3), 1093–1125.
-- Engle, R. F. & Manganelli, S. (2004).
-Dynamic quantile tests, in: CAViaR — conditional autoregressive value at risk by regression quantiles. *Journal of Business & Economic Statistics*, 22(4), 367–381.

-Full bibliography in `seminar_paper.pdf`.
+Full bibliography in the paper.